 He has the following certifications: Firefighter level II, Paramedic, HazMat-Tech, FEMA Professional Development Series, Structural Collapse Operation, Trench Operations, Rope Rescue Operations, Grain Bin Rescue and Heavy Machinery Extrication, Continuing Ed.
 EMS instructor.

-He enjoys spending time with his wife Sarah and family as well as reading a book and fishing.
+He enjoys spending time with his wife Sarah and son Mason as well as reading a book and fishing and attending training classes.